rseah145/smw-term2/Journal_3_notes/Section B.md

 (a) State the default and the alternative authentication schemes for the Microsoft Active Directory.
 (4 marks)

-Kerberos is the default authentication scheme, NTLMv2 is an alternative authentication scheme.
+Kerberos is the default authentication scheme.
+NTLMv2, NTLMv1, and LAN Manager are the alternative authentication schemes.

 <br>